j3rrywan9/scala-study/doc/sbt.md

 Unmanaged sources make use of a set of file filters and a default set of directories to produce the sequence of source files for the project.
 As shown in the dependency tree, the directories defined by the `javaSource` and `scalaSource` settings make up the set of directories where sbt looks for sources.
-Let’s see what these settings are by default (the convention):
+Let's see what these settings are by default (the convention):
 ```
 > show javaSource
 [info] progfun / Compile / javaSource